trexmatt/OKCoin-API/README.md

 If you're using the okcoin.py file as is, ignore this section.

 If you'd like to write your own code for the API, I explain the request structure below.
-This took a while to figure out as the documentation on the OKCoin website is quite lacking.
+This took a while to figure out as the documentation on the OKCoin website is quite lacking (and Google Translate probably didn't help :D )

 1. Take the list of parameters and values you're requesting, sort it alphabetically and then join each with "&" Note that all parameter names must be __lowercase__ and have __no spaces__.
 The example they show is on the page (http://www.okcoin.com/t-1000097.html) is actually incorrect because of this.